yaronyes/home-exercise/README.txt

 The program is written in Node.js.
-Please install latest node before running the program.
+Please install latest node before running the program and run npm install in the home-exercise folder.
 In order to run the program, please run the program from home-exercise folder.